KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 There lies a great power in the idea that any person, regardless of nationality, creed, or background, can obtain funding to innovate and prosper.
 An integral tenet of blockchain technology is "decentralization."
 By decentralizing systems, we reduce the number of control points that can be compromised and manipulated.

 Decentralization plays a more common role in our new cryptocurrency economy, but there is one area of the market that remains centralized and vulnerable: the initial coin offering (ICO).
-The cryptocurrency industry needs a solution, and Komodo presents an answer with our decentralized initial coin offering (dICO).
+The cryptocurrency industry needs a solution, and Komodo presents an answer with our initial DEX offering (IDO).

 In today’s common ICO model, the high level of centralization creates many problems.
 Third-parties can block or manipulate entrepreneurs’ efforts to innovate and prosper.
 The centralized location of releasing the ICO blockchain product is vulnerable, allowing whales, hackers, and human error to corrupt or destroy an entrepreneur’s efforts.
 The negative experience of users in these situations can also impact the perception and adoption of cryptocurrency.
 Furthermore, the traceable nature of an ICO prevents society from crowdsourcing and purchasing within our inherent right to barter in private.

-The dICO model, as created by the Komodo project, overcomes these challenges.
+The IDO model, as created by the Komodo project, overcomes these challenges.
 It provides the necessary technology to create and release a blockchain product to the world with the full power of decentralization.

 Entrepreneurs building on our platform begin by creating a Smart Chain, and our technology simplifies this process.
 One need only install the necessary software, execute a few commands on a command prompt, and then establish a connection between two or more Komodo-enabled devices.
 Komodo’s core technology will do the rest of the work necessary to create a fully independent blockchain, empowered with an array of Komodo features.

 Our dPoW technology is a key feature. dPoW provides the necessary security to protect the integrity of the blockchain.
 Use of dPoW is optional, and since Smart Chains in the Komodo ecosystem are independent by nature, entrepreneurs can discontinue dPoW services at will.

 Having thus created the blockchain, the entrepreneur then uses our software to release the project to the world.
-Our decentralized exchange, AtomicDEX, is a useful software solution to conduct their decentralized initial coin offering.
+Our decentralized exchange, AtomicDEX, is a useful software solution to conduct their initial DEX offering.
 Because AtomicDEX relies on "atomic swaps," no third-party manipulators can prevent the entrepreneur from their crowdsourcing and innovative endeavors.

-Through [the privacy technology](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-nature-of-privacy-features-in-the-komodo-ecosystem) available on Komodo Smart Chains, dICO participants can purchase the product within their inherent right to barter in private.
+Through [the privacy technology](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-nature-of-privacy-features-in-the-komodo-ecosystem) available on Komodo Smart Chains, IDO participants can purchase the product within their inherent right to barter in private.

 ## The Challenges in Current ICO Platforms